-I really don’t remember doing it all that much myself, so I can honestly claim that I don’t know much at all about fishing.
-It was all pole fishing and sea fishing was a mystery to me until I saw it being done with my own two eyes.
+I don’t really remember doing it all that much myself, so I can honestly claim I don’t know much at all about it.
+It was all pole fishing and sea fishing was a mystery to me until I saw it up close.

 Every morning, street vendors are walking the streets of Olongapo and selling fresh fish from just about any kind of container imaginable.
-Salt water fish isn’t the only item on the agenda.
-Squid and octopus (pusit and pugita) and other sea creatures, along with fresh water fish like tilapia and milkfish (bangos), are also available for consumption.
-Later in the day, dried fish (tuyo and danggit) seems to be more prevalent.
+Saltwater fish isn’t the only item on the agenda.
+Squid and octopus (pusit and pugita) and other sea creatures are also available for consumption.
+Later in the day, dried fish (tuyo and danggit) seems more prevalent than fresh.

-I’ve seen nets filled with fish being pulled toward one of the beaches (I even helped once) and I’ve seen people using nets from bangka boats (outrigger canoes), but I have yet to see anyone pole fishing.
+I’ve seen nets filled with fish being pulled toward one of the beaches (I even helped once).
+I’ve seen people using nets from bangka boats (outrigger canoes).
+I have yet to see anyone do it with a pole.

 I often wonder if fishing for sport and recreation exists in the Philippines.
-I haven’t heard anyone talking about it and I haven’t seen it.
+I’ve never heard anyone talking about it and I’ve never seen it here.

-I spent many of my youthful days watching my father sit on the end of a pier in Hawaii, pole fishing and sitting for hours at time.
+I spent many of my youthful days watching my father sit on the end of a pier in Hawaii, for hours at time.
 He obviously wasn’t interested in catching fish because he rarely caught anything.
-Every once in a while, he’d hook a perch or something and every once in a while he’d catch something he didn’t intend to catch, such as a lobster.
+Every once in a while, he’d hook a perch or something.
+Every once in a while, he’d catch something he didn’t intend to catch, like a lobster.
 He used squid for bait and I have no idea if that was a good idea or not.

-I fished off a reef in another Hawaiian spot and caught cod (the kind with teeth) regularly.
-I fished for the food (along with my younger brother) and most of the fish eaten in our home for a time was what we caught and not what my father caught (if he caught something).
+I fished off a reef in another Hawaiian spot and caught cod (the kind with teeth).
+My younger brother and I fished for food, not fun.
+Most of the fish eaten in our home for a time was what we caught and not what my father caught (if he caught anything at all).

-In my teen years, fishing interested me for only one reason: I like to eat fish.
-I don’t like fishing for sport or recreation, so spending hours at a beach or on a river bank doesn’t interest me at all.
+In my teen years, it interested me for only one reason: I wanted to eat fish.
+I don’t like fishing for sport or recreation.
+Spending hours at a beach, a river bank or on a pier doesn’t interest me at all.

-Frankly, I’m more interested in spending my time eating fish than wondering about where it comes from or how it got to my plate.
+Frankly, I’m more interested in spending my time eating the fish than wondering where it came from or how it got to my plate.
 I like grilled fish, like barbecued (ihaw) fresh tuna or lapu-lapu.
-I eat tuna torta with a plate of rice as often as I can.
-I will eat almost any kind of fish, but there are some sea creatures I just won’t eat.
-I don’t even want to name them.
+I’ll eat tuna torta with a plate of rice as often as I can.
+I’ll eat almost any kind of fish, but there are some sea creatures I just won’t eat.
+I don’t even want to think about them.

 Yes, I’ll leave the fishing to the fishermen.
-I don’t intend to ever fish again, whether it’s sea fishing or other kinds of fishing, unless the fishermen of the Philippines decide to stop for some reason.
-In that case, at least I think I can at least remember how to fish.
+I don’t intend to ever fish again, whether it’s sea fishing or any other kind of fishing.
+That is, unless the fishermen of the Philippines decide to stop for some reason.
+In that case, I think I can at least remember how to fish.